caffeine239/bitcoin/doc/README.md

 Setup
 ---------------------
 Muskcoin Core is the original Muskcoin client and it builds the backbone of the network.
-It downloads and, by default, stores the entire history of Muskcoin transactions (which is currently more than 100 GBs); depending on the speed of your computer and network connection, the synchronization process can take anywhere from a few hours to a day or more.
+It downloads and, by default, stores the entire history of Muskcoin transactions, which requires approximately 22 gigabytes of disk space.
+Depending on the speed of your computer and network connection, the synchronization process can take anywhere from a few hours to a day or more.

-To download Muskcoin Core, visit [muskcoincore.org](https://muskcoincore.org/en/releases/).
+To download Muskcoin Core, visit [muskcoin.org](https://muskcoin.org/).

 Running
 ---------------------